 Plan Eligibility: Faculty

 - Mandatory.
 As a new faculty member you will be automatically enrolled in the Vanderbilt University Retirement Plan at the mandatory level.
 This level is required as a condition of employment and contributions must be made on a pre-tax basis (not Roth).
 The contribution is fixed at 3% of your salary and Vanderbilt will make a contribution of 3% of your eligible salary.
 Enrollment begins as soon as possible which is generally the first pay period after the first month of employment.

 - Voluntary (formerly basic and supplemental).
 You may choose an additional pre-tax or Roth contribution percentage up to the annual limit set by the Internal Revenue Service.
-The first 2% of your voluntary contributions are matched 100% dollar-for-dollar by Vanderbilt as long as you contribute at least 2%.
+The first 1% or 2% of your voluntary contributions are matched 100% dollar-for-dollar by Vanderbilt.
 You must take action and enroll in the voluntary level to receive these matching dollars.
 For current IRS limits, please see the Investment Limits section.
 Due to IRS regulations, before voluntary contributions (and any corresponding match) can be calculated, any mandatory contribution amounts are to be deducted from salary, and then voluntary contributions are calculated on that resulting amount.

 Note: Effective in April 2015, deductions for both basic and supplemental contributions will be combined and listed as voluntary contributions on pay statements.